Get started with Update Compliance

 - Add Update Compliance to your Azure subscription.

-- Enroll devices in Update Compliance.
+- Configure devices to send data to Update Compliance.

 Update Compliance prerequisites